SilicoSciences/seminar-bioinformatics-rna-seq/rstudio_cummerbund/README.md

         fpkm_table = read.delim("genes.fpkm_table", row.names = 1, header = TRUE, sep="\t")

 1. In the heatmap we want to display only genes that show a strong regulation between the samples.
 Calculate the Mean Absolute Deviation (MAD) of each gene across samples to get the average distance between each data value and the mean.
-This results in one value per gene identifier
+This results in one value per gene identifier.

         > mad_vector = apply(fpkm_table, 1, mad)
         > head(mad_vector)